ghazafm/twitter-sentiment-analysis/README.md

 # Sentiment Analysis Tweet Pemilu 2024

-Proyek ini bertujuan untuk membangun model machine learning yang dapat memprediksi sentimen tweet (positif atau negatif) mengenai Pemilu 2024 di Indonesia.
-Model ini dilatih menggunakan dataset dari Kaggle yang berisi tweet bertopik Pemilu 2024 beserta label sentimen positif atau negatif.
+This project aims to build a machine learning model that can predict the sentiment of tweets (positive or negative) regarding the 2024 General Election in Indonesia.
+The model is trained using a dataset from Kaggle that contains tweets on the topic of the 2024 Election along with positive or negative sentiment labels.

 ## Dataset

-Dataset yang digunakan dalam proyek ini bersumber dari Kaggle:
+The dataset used in this project is sourced from Kaggle:

 [Indonesia Presidential Candidates Dataset 2024](https://www.kaggle.com/datasets/jocelyndumlao/indonesia-presidential-candidates-dataset-2024)

 Dataset ini berisi tweet berbahasa Indonesia terkait kandidat presiden untuk Pemilu 2024, beserta label sentimen positif atau negatif.

-## Persyaratan Sistem
+## System Requirements

-- Python 3.6 atau lebih baru
+- Python 3.6 or newer
 - Jupyter Notebook
 - Library Python:
   - Pandas
   - NumPy
   - Scikit-learn
-  - Sastrawi (untuk stopwords dan stemmer Bahasa Indonesia)
+  - Sastrawi (for stopwords dan stemmer Indonesian language)

-## Instalasi
+## Installation

-Instruksi instalasi akan ditambahkan kemudian.
+installation instructions will be added later.

-## Penggunaan
+## Usage

-Instruksi penggunaan akan ditambahkan kemudian.
+Instructions for use will be added later.

-## Kontribusi
+## Contribution

-Informasi kontribusi akan ditambahkan kemudian.
+Contribution information will be added later.

-## Lisensi
+## License

-Proyek ini menggunakan stopwords dan stemmer dari library Sastrawi yang berada di bawah lisensi MIT.
+This project uses stopwords and stemmer from the Sastrawi library which is under the MIT license.

-Selain itu, proyek ini juga menggunakan:
+In addition, the project also uses:
-- [Kamus Alay](https://github.com/nasalsabila/kamus-alay) - Kamus untuk mengonversi bahasa alay ke bahasa Indonesia baku
+- [Kamus Alay](https://github.com/nasalsabila/kamus-alay) - Dictionary to convert slang to standard Indonesian
-- [POS Tagger Bahasa Indonesia dengan Python](https://yudiwbs.wordpress.com/2018/02/20/pos-tagger-bahasa-indonesia-dengan-pytho/) - Tutorial tentang part-of-speech tagging untuk Bahasa Indonesia menggunakan Python
+- [POS Tagger Bahasa Indonesia dengan Python](https://yudiwbs.wordpress.com/2018/02/20/pos-tagger-bahasa-indonesia-dengan-pytho/) - Tutorial on part-of-speech tagging for Indonesian using Python

-## Kredit
+## Credit

-Proyek ini dikembangkan oleh:
+This project developed by:

 - Fauzan Ghaza Madani
 - Fatoni Murfid Syaafii

-## Tautan Terkait
+## Related Links

-- [Sastrawi](https://pypi.org/project/Sastrawi/) - Library untuk memproses teks Bahasa Indonesia
+- [Sastrawi](https://pypi.org/project/Sastrawi/) - Library for processing Indonesian text
-- [POS Tagger Bahasa Indonesia dengan Python](https://yudiwbs.wordpress.com/2018/02/20/pos-tagger-bahasa-indonesia-dengan-pytho/) - Tutorial tentang part-of-speech tagging untuk Bahasa Indonesia menggunakan Python
+- [POS Tagger Bahasa Indonesia dengan Python](https://yudiwbs.wordpress.com/2018/02/20/pos-tagger-bahasa-indonesia-dengan-pytho/) - Tutorial on part-of-speech tagging for Indonesian using Python